BibleReadingPlan/BibleReadingPlans/readme.txt

 == Upgrade Notice ==

-= 3.0-beta-2 =
+= 3.0-beta-3 =

 This version:

 1. IN PROGRESS:
 	Readings using other than the Bible Brain API need to be tested, as well as reading plans other than those of the ACNA.

-Adds ability to have audio for many of the languages and versions from the Bible Brain API.
+1. Adds ability to have audio for many of the languages and versions from the Bible Brain API.

-1. TO DO: Populate DocBlocks for methods/functions.
+1. Bug fix: Corrects problem with books having multi-word names causing parts names being lost.

+1. Bug fix: Corrects problems with passage headers for non-English languages -- sometimes header would contain both English and other language.

 = 2.2.3 =